Anoka Technical College and Anoka-Ramsey Community College bring Emergency Medical Services program to Cambridge, Minn.

 A job in Emergency Medical Services is a great stepping stone for students interested in a career as a first responder, a field where employees are in demand.
 According to the most current projections from the Minnesota Department of Employment and Economic Development (DEED) between 2016 to 2026, there is a projected 13.5 percent increase in employment opportunities for Emergency Medical Technicians and Paramedics.
 Through the program, students can gain experience working in the field and ready themselves for further education.

-While the initial plan for the program was to meet in person two nights per week, things may look a little different this fall.
-Program faculty have been learning from their experiences this past spring semester in order to create the same high-quality education in a safe manner for students entering the program this fall.
+Program faculty have been learning from their experiences this past year in order to create high-quality, more flexible education in a safe manner for students entering the program.

 For individuals looking for more information about the EMS program in Cambridge and Anoka there are a few ways to get started: